koksalmis/notebook/Chromeshortcuts.md

 # Chrome shortcuts(Windows and Linux)
-(Here is the list of shortcuts that useful for me.
+(Here is the list of shortcuts that most frequently need for me.
 I created to remember this list.)
 ## Tabs and window shortcuts
 Action  | Shortcut
 ------- | -------